 Andreas Herzig is a CNRS researcher (Directeur de Recherches CNRS) in the Logic, Interaction, Language, and Computation Group (LILaC) of IRIT at Université Paul Sabatier.
-He is the head of IRIT's Theme 4 "Reasoning and Decision" and was head of Theme 4's LILaC team from 2000 to 2005.
-He is on the Scientific and Governing Board of the CIMI excellence lab and on the Scientific Board of the CNRS Institute for Information Sciences and Technologies (INS2I).
+He is the head of IRIT's Department 4 "Artificial Intelligence" and was head of its LILaC team from 2000 to 2005.
+He is on the Scientific and Governing Board of the CIMI excellence lab, on the Scientific Board of the CNRS Institute for Information Sciences and Technologies (INS2I), and on the Scientific Board of the CNRS GDR IA.
 He is an EurAI Fellow.

 Andreas Herzig studied computer science in Darmstadt and Toulouse.
 In 1989 he obtained a Ph.D. in Computer Science at Paul Sabatier University in Toulouse on Automated Deduction in Modal Logics.
 Since 1990 he is a CNRS researcher (research assistant in 1990, 2nd class senior researcher in 2004, 1st class in 2014).
 He held visiting professor positions at the Federal University of Curitiba in 2000 (2 months), at the University of São Paulo in 2008 (3 months) and at the University of Western Sydney in 2014 (1.5 month).